hermeznetwork/docs/docs/users/coordinator.md

 ```shell
 cd /tmp && go get -u github.com/gobuffalo/packr/v2/packr2 && cd -
 ```
-- docker and docker-compose without sudo permission (optional if you want to use the provided postgresql and geth containers)
+- docker and docker-compose without sudo permission (optional if you want to use the provided postgresql and Geth containers)
-- [aws cli 2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) (optional if you want to use the provided postgresql and geth containers)
+- [aws cli 2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) (optional if you want to use the provided postgresql and Geth containers)

 ### Setup
 1. Clone [hermez-node](https://github.com/hermeznetwork/hermez-node.git) repo